-What Is Gas Station Tianeptine?
+What Is Zaza?

-In higher doses, however, the drug can act like opioids, which are groups of narcotics or pain killers.
+In higher doses, however, the drug can act like opioids, which are groups of narcotics or painkillers.
 Opioids are infamous for their addictive nature, so much so that the nation has been suffering from an opioid epidemic since the late 1990s.

-In addition to the euphoric high that Tianeptine creates, users might also take it to ease off of other prescription medications without medically supervised detox.
-As a result, Tianeptine has grown in popularity for its opioid-like effects, especially among people who are addicted to illicit or prescription narcotics.
+In addition to the euphoric high that tianeptine creates, users might also take it to ease off of other prescription medications without medically supervised detox.
+As a result, tianeptine has grown in popularity for its opioid-like effects, especially among people who are addicted to illicit or prescription narcotics.

 But, like opioids, the Zaza drug has been shown to have the potential for abuse, as well.
-Many people who take Tianeptine for long periods eventually struggle to quit using the drug on their own.
+Many people who take tianeptine for long periods eventually struggle to quit using the drug on their own.

-The clinical effects of Tianeptine abuse and withdrawal can mimic those of opioid toxicity.
-This means that Tianeptine can lead to physical dependence and withdrawal symptoms, which can set in within hours of the person’s last use, requiring those who are using the product to ingest it every several hours.
+The clinical effects of tianeptine abuse and withdrawal can mimic those of opioid toxicity.
+This means that tianeptine can lead to physical dependence and withdrawal symptoms, which can set in within hours of the person’s last use, requiring those who are using the product to ingest it every several hours.

 Tianeptine withdrawal is similar to opiate withdrawal and includes symptoms like nausea, vomiting, diarrhea, muscle aches, and severe anxiety.
-However, withdrawing from Tianeptine can also lead to symptoms that are also common in alcohol and benzodiazepine withdrawal, such as high heart rate, severe sweating, high blood pressure, and confusion.
+However, withdrawing from tianeptine can also lead to symptoms that are also common in alcohol and benzodiazepine withdrawal, such as high heart rate, severe sweating, high blood pressure, and confusion.

 Furthermore, in addition to using the drug on its own, the FDA has also identified cases in which people experience other dangerous effects of Zaza pills from abusing the drug with other substances, including antidepressants and anti-anxiety medications like benzodiazepines.